Towards Shutdownable Agents: Generalizing Stochastic Choice in RL Agents and LLMs: Discussion, limitations, and future work

 \textbf{Alternatives to DReST.} DReST is one method of training agents to be \textsc{useful} and \textsc{neutral}.
-Other possible methods include constrained policy optimization \parencite{achiam_constrained_2017}, penalizing KL-divergence from a stochastic reference policy \parencite{schulman_trust_2015}, and directly maximizing a weighted sum of \textsc{usefulness} and \textsc{neutrality}.
-We focus on DReST because it is scalable to larger environments.
+Other possible methods include constrained policy optimization \parencite{achiam_constrained_2017}, penalizing KL divergence from a stochastic reference policy \parencite{schulman_trust_2015}, and directly maximizing a weighted sum of \textsc{usefulness} and \textsc{neutrality}.
+We focus on DReST because it scales to larger environments.
 Alternatives that employ \textsc{usefulness} or \textsc{neutrality} as training signals are less scalable, because calculating \textsc{usefulness} and \textsc{neutrality} requires multiplying the transition matrices given by the policy and the environment.
-That is practical in our gridworlds but would be impractical for larger environments.
-Nevertheless, we plan to explore scalable versions of these alternatives to DReST in future work.
+That is practical in our gridworlds but impractical for larger environments.
+Nevertheless, we plan to investigate scalable versions of these alternatives to DReST in future work.